 A Stephen Minister is...

-- A layperson who has received at least 50 hours of training in providing emotional and spiritual care
+- A layperson who has received at least 50 hours of training in providing spiritual and emotional care.

-- A caring Christian friend who listens, cares, prays, supports, and encourages someone for as long as there is a need
+- A compassionate Christian who confidentially listens, prays, supports, and encourages someone for as long as there is a need.

-- If you are a good listener and a compassionate person, prayerfully consider becoming a Stephen Minister.
+- If you are a good listener and a compassionate person, prayerfully consider learning more about becoming a Stephen Minister.

 If you would like more information about becoming a Stephen Minister or need a Stephen Minister, please contact Rev. Camile May.